Aceinna/docs_openrtk/useOpenRTK/PC.rst

 Example (use desktop)
 ~~~~~~~~~~~~~~~~~~~~~
-- 1.connect active wifi
+1. connect active wifi
-- 2.set the WLAN to share the network with ethernet, than the ethernet port will be used as a dhcp server
+2. set the WLAN to share the network with ethernet, than the ethernet port will be used as a dhcp server
-- 3.connect openrtk with ethernet port
+3. connect openrtk with ethernet port

 How to use
 ----------